Why Makes AML BitCoin Theft Resistant?

 Identity-linked AML BitCoin address for sending and receiving AML BitCoin

-- The anonymous nature of Bitcoin as well as other cryptocurrencies such as Ether allows hackers to steal the cryptocurrencies with being identified.
+- The anonymous nature of Bitcoin as well as other cryptocurrencies such as Ether allows hackers to steal the cryptocurrencies without being identified.
 For example, anyone, including hackers, can create an anonymous Bitcoin address to receive Bitcoin.

 - In contrast, NAC’s proprietary technology (patent pending) only allows people whom have their identities verified to possess any AML BitCoin address.